 Waterloo Blueberry Sparkling Water Is A Sophisticated Choice

 Because of its mild and pleasing flavors, this Waterloo Sparkling Water will definitely appeal to those with a more sophisticated palate.
 It’s also gluten free and has no calories, no carbs, and no sugars.
 Having one whenever you please does not require a lot of gym time.
 And while other companies offer variations of blueberry combined with other flavors, Waterloo’s is one of the only single-flavor blueberry seltzers available.
 It may not be an everyday favorite, but the soft yet pleasant bouquet and subtle sweet aftertaste is ideal as an occasional treat.
 For those who fancy themselves mixologists, this blueberry elixir could make for an interesting mixer at your next cocktail party.

 An Appealing Treat

 All in all, this blueberry seltzer is not one to be completely dismissed.
 While our tasters were not overwhelmed with excitement over this unique flavor, they did not find it altogether unenjoyable.
-The key to enjoying this particular flavored sparkling water is keeping expectations in check.
+Compared to other Waterloo reviews, this rating was a bit lower.
+But the key to enjoying this particular flavored sparkling water is keeping expectations in check.
 Waterloo’s blueberry seltzer has a pleasant flavor and aftertaste, but it’s not necessarily authentic.
 The slightly sweet taste hints more of syrup than of fresh fruit.
 As long as you temper your expectations to align with a less than authentic flavor, Waterloo’s Blue Berry Sparkling Water can be a relatively appealing beverage.
 It definitely has a more fruit snack-like aroma and sweeter taste, but as one of the only single-flavor blueberry sparkling water beverages on the market it is good for the occasional treat.